wpcampus/wpcampus-pantheon/README.md

 ### Script: Displaying list of WordPress plugins

-Use the following command to display the list of plugins for a specific site or a combination of sites:
+Use the following command to display the list of plugins for a specific site, a combination of sites, or all sites you have access to:

 ```
-bash plugins-list.sh [site name,site name,site name]
+bash plugins-list.sh [site name,site name,site name]|all
 ```

 Replace `[site name]` with the [site name given by Pantheon](#highedweb-site-names).